Word on the street is that yoga can actually be a fantastic cardio workout.

 We’re sticking with the Mayo Clinic and here are their top benefits to note:

-- It strengthens your heart and muscles.
+- Strengthening of your heart and muscles.

 - It releases endorphins, AKA the feel-good chemicals released by your brain to help boost your mood.

-- It can help relieve chronic pain.
+- Regular cardio exercise an help relieve chronic pain.

 That’s a whole lot of benefits… and we know you’re ready to reap them!